UIUC-ECE374B/su25/homeworks.md

 Regrades requests would be open for a week once grades are released (except for final exam).
 Regrade requests are not intended for arguing about point allocation, or whether or not the grading scale is fair.

 Unfortunately, certain students think that they can tire us into giving them point that they did not earn, by keep asking for unjustified regrade requests.
 As such, superfluous, argumentative and repetitive regrade requests, after an appropriate warning, would results in a zero on the relevant questions - please do not waste our time.

+###### Group homeworks
+Homeworks can be completed in groups of at most **three students** as discussed in the [homework policies](https://ecealgo.com/homeworks.html).
+Ideally, the way it should work is that each individual in a group looks at all the problems and comes up with some quick notes on possible solutions.
+Then the group would come together and attempt to reach a consensus on each problem.
+Finally, the solution writing and presentation would be divvied up between the members so alleviate some of the presentation burden.
+However, I personally am conflicted on group work:

+- **Positive:** If done correctly, it can be a powerful way where students learn from and bounce ideas off one-another.
+That is definitely a good thing.
+- **Negative:** Since this is my sixth time doing this course, I believe about half the groups simply divvy up the problems and don't even look at the problems not assigned to them.
+I've done a bit of analysis on past semesters where I've had a exam problem that was nearly identical to a homework problem and consistently, there's been about 25-30% of students that clearly have never seen the problem before.

+In summary, I tend to fall of the side of discouraging group work.
+From what I've seen, the strongest performing individuals are over-represented in the group of students that do the homework solo.
+Also I have reduced the homework burden compared to past semesters so a single person should be fine doing all the problems themselves.
+But, I won't get rid of group homeworks all together.
+Like I say a lot, you guys are adults and should know what works best for you.
+[My job is to encourage behavior that I believe will be optimal for learning, not force it.](https://www.youtube.com/watch?v=QIBMMVJFM4M)